agile-ts/documentation/docs/packages/core/Introduction.md

 ```ts
 const App = new Agile();
 ```
-In summary the main tasks of the `AgileClass` are to:
+In summary the main tasks of the `Agile Class` are to:
 - queuing `Agile Sub Instance` changes in the `runtime` and preventing race conditions
 - provide configuration object
 - update/rerender subscribed Components through Integrations like the [React Integration](../react/Introduction.md)